-After you file Form 8857, you can ask the United States Tax Court to review your request.
-You can ask the United States Tax Court to review your request in the following two situations.
+After you file Form 8857, you can ask the United States Tax Court to review your request for relief in the following two situations.

 - You disagree with the IRS' final determination notice telling you the extent to which your request for relief has been denied. - 2) You do not receive a final determination notice from the IRS within 6 months from the date you filed Form 8857.